robertdebock/ansible-role-clamav/README.md

 Requirements
 ------------

-Access to a repository containing packages, likely on the internet.
+- Access to a repository containing packages, likely on the internet.
+- The repository EPEL (for CentOS/RHEL systems).
+This dependency is managed by an explicit reference to `robertdebock.epel` in meta/main.yml.

 Role Variables
 --------------

-None known
+- clamav_tcpsocket: 10025
+- clamav_tcpaddr: 127.0.0.1

 Dependencies
 ------------